isc-projects/kea/doc/guide/admin.rst

       COMMIT
       $

-   (path-to-kea is the location where you installed Kea.)
+   (path-to-kea is the location where Kea is installed.)

-   If instead you encounter an error like:
+   If instead an error is encountered, such as:

    ::

       psql: FATAL:  no pg_hba.conf entry for host "[local]", user "user-name", database "database-name", SSL off

-   ... you will need to alter the PostgreSQL configuration.
+   ... the PostgreSQL configuration will need to be altered.
 Kea uses password authentication when connecting to the database and must have the appropriate entries added to PostgreSQL's pg_hba.conf file.
-This file is normally located in the primary data directory for your PostgreSQL server.
-The precise path may vary depending on your operating system and version, but the default location for PostgreSQL 9.3 on Centos 6.5 is: ``/var/lib/pgsql/9.3/data/pg_hba.conf``.
+This file is normally located in the primary data directory for the PostgreSQL server.
+The precise path may vary depending on the operating system and version, but the default location for PostgreSQL 9.3 on Centos 6.5 is: ``/var/lib/pgsql/9.3/data/pg_hba.conf``.